joonhosung/GPU-Ray_Trace-Rust/README.md

   - Shader APIs for ray tracing
     - Wrote shader module that handles ray tracing of distant cube maps to display the environment of the scene in the final output
     - Implemented free-triangle tracing that allows for ray-tracing on free-triangle elements
-    - Implemented mesh tracing that utilizes the headers and serialized mesh buffers to extract relavent information for tracing rays that intersect with meshes.
+    - Implemented mesh tracing that utilizes the headers and serialized mesh buffers to extract relevant information for tracing rays that intersect with meshes.

 ... and helped each other in countless debug sessions 😊